Next

 We will only share your personal information to another dentist or doctor, such as for an orthodontic referral.
 We will not share your personal information to anyone else unless needed for legal reasons.

-How do we store your Information?
 Your Information is stored securely at the practice on protected computer systems.
 Computer information is backed up regularly and may be securely stored away from our premises.
 Retention periods For children – we will retain your dental records for 11 years or until they reach the age of 25 (whichever is longer).

 National Data Opt-Out Policy - Patient Information